ljbade/wolf4sdl/README.txt

 Wolf4SDL with the shareware version (tested) or with Spear (tested), you can compile Wolf4SDL with other defines at the beginning of "wl_def.h".

-If you play in windowed mode (--windowed parameter), press SCROLLLOCK to grab the mouse.
+If you play in windowed mode (--windowed parameter), press SCROLLLOCK or F12 to grab the mouse.
 Press it again to release the mouse.

 Compiling from source: